Navigating the Menopausal Transition: How to reduce menopausal symptoms and feel better naturally with Acupuncture and Chinese Medicine.

 Within a few weeks, my periods had regulated and my symptoms reduced.
 At that point, I felt comfortable decreasing my acupuncture frequency to more of a maintenance level (once every 2-4 weeks, depending on my schedule).
 I also took Chinese herbs and supplements (which I’ll talk about in a sec) and continued this for 2 years or so.

 Then life happened.
 I got busy, and because I was doing relatively ok, I decided to let the acupuncture sessions go.
 Weird to say as an acupuncturist, but there you have it.
 After 9 months without any treatment, guess what happened?
 My periods stopped altogether, hot flashes came on full force and I stopped sleeping.
 I learned my lesson and started back over with weekly acupuncture sessions for a bit until I felt things were more under control.
 I’m now back to a maintenance routine and while I am truly post-menopausal (it has been more than 12 months since my last period), I feel like my symptoms are much more manageable.

-So, for women are experiencing uncomfortable symptoms, I recommend a series of weekly acupuncture sessions for menopause.
-This is because we are trying to reestablish a sense of equilibrium in the system and the body thrives on the regular input from acupuncture.
-We are building up a reservoir tank of internal resources, if you will, and spreading those initial treatments out too far can keep the tank from filling.
+So, for women who are experiencing uncomfortable symptoms, I recommend a series of weekly acupuncture sessions for menopause.
+This is because we are trying to re-establish a sense of equilibrium in the system and the body thrives on the regular input from acupuncture.
+We are building up a reservoir tank of internal resources if you will, and spreading those initial treatments out too far can keep the tank from filling.
 Once improvement is noticeable, then we spread sessions out to a maintenance level, which will vary from patient to patient.